 To enhance the total value it brings to its customers, Patterson Dental offers a value-added benefit program for its preferred customers.
-A new program, Patterson AdvantageSM, replaced the former Patterson PlusSM program effective January 2009.
-The Patterson Advantage program enables members to earn "Advantage Dollars" which can be applied toward future purchases of equipment and technology products.
-Patterson Advantage also entitles its best customers to priority technical services, automated supply management summary reports, educational materials and a variety of exclusive discount offers.
+A new program, Patterson Advantage®, replaced the former Patterson PlusSM program effective January 2009.
+The Patterson Advantage® program enables members to earn "Advantage Dollars" which can be applied toward future purchases of equipment and technology products.
+The Patterson Advantage® program also entitles its best customers to priority technical services, automated supply management summary reports, educational materials and a variety of exclusive discount offers.